jlf43/Assignment3-Q3-4/README.md

 The first three pictures respresent the binary expreesion tree from question 3.
 The last photo is a tree for question 4.

+Whenever I tried to add a .txt file of my expression trees, it would not show up so I screenshoted instead and uploaded the file as a pdf document.